peterdsharpe/AeroSandbox/README.md

 ### Bugs

-Please, please report all bugs by creating a new issue at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!
+Please, please report all bugs by [creating a new issue](https://github.com/peterdsharpe/AeroSandbox/issues)!

 ### Versioning

 AeroSandbox loosely uses [semantic versioning](https://semver.org/), which should give you an idea of whether or not you can probably expect backward-compatibility and/or new features from any given update.

-However, the code is a work in progress and things change rapidly - for the time being, please freeze your version of AeroSandbox for any serious deployments.
-Commercial users: I'm more than happy to discuss consulting work for active AeroSandbox support if this package proves helpful!
+For more details, see the [changelog](./CHANGELOG.md).

-### Citation
+### Citation & Commercial Use

 If you find AeroSandbox useful in a research publication, please cite it using the following BibTeX snippet: